Tel Aviv Street Art

 Thanks to Tel Aviv’s unique geographical location and cultural make-up which includes people from across the globe and across the religious spectrum the city’s graffiti holds many poignant political and social messages.

 Tel Aviv Graffiti.
-Photo credit: © ShutterstockThe quality and variety of the thought provoking graffiti is also varied.
+Photo credit: © ShutterstockThe quality and variety of the thought-provoking graffiti are also varied.
 Among the graffiti you’ll see there are works by famous Israeli artists including the renowned and prolific graffiti artist Rami Mairi; INSPIRE; street art photography artist Millikatz and by the MAS graffiti School.
 Tel Aviv is also home to the world’s youngest graffiti artist AYA.

-Art is often born out of difficult social, cultural and political situations so it is no wonder that here in the Middle East so much art is produced.
-In Tel Aviv the municipality has a tolerant attitude to graffiti and if it is deemed artistic it is often left untouched.
+Art is often born out of difficult social, cultural, and political situations so it is no wonder that here in the Middle East so much art is produced.
+In Tel Aviv, the municipality has a tolerant attitude to graffiti and if it is deemed artistic it is often left untouched.
 The Tel Aviv Museum of Art even holds an annual exhibition featuring some of the top street artists.

 There are works of art on the walls of Tel Aviv by international and local graffiti artists.
 Your guide will tell you about the local street art culture and contemporary art scene and the many forms it comes in.
 A tour of the city’s graffiti and hip neighborhoods usually takes about two hours.
-Other interesting and unusual tours on the streets of Tel Aviv include cooking tours, restaurant tours, market tours, pub crawl tours and cycling tours.
+Other interesting and unusual tours on the streets of Tel Aviv include cooking tours, restaurant tours, market tours, pub crawl tours, and cycling tours.
 All of these tours add an extra dimension to regular tours and allow you to really interact with locals and get to know another side of the city and Israeli culture.

 A tourist taking a picture of Tel Aviv graffiti.
 Photo credit: © Dmitry Mishin2.
 Top Tel Aviv Street Artists